kanjieater/SubPlz/readme.md

 # FAQ
 ## Can I run this with multiple Audio files and _One_ script?
 It's not recommended.
 You will have a bad time.

+If your audiobook is huge (eg 38 hours long & 31 audio files), then break up each section into an m4b or audio file with a text file for it: one text file per one audio file.
+This will work fine.

+But it _can_ work in very specific circumstances.
+The exception to the Sort Order rule, is if we find one transcript and multiple audio files.
+We'll assume that's something like a bunch of `mp3`s or other audio files that you want to sync to a single transcript like an `epub`.
+This only works if the `epub` chapters and the `mp3` match. `Txt ` files don't work very well for this case currently.
+I still don't recommend it.

+## How do I get things into one file then?
 Please use m4b for audiobooks.
 I know you may have gotten them in mp3 and it's an extra step, but it's _the_ audiobook format.

 I've heard of people using https://github.com/yermak/AudioBookConverter